 National Preparedness Month: Financially preparing for an emergency

-A recent Bankrate survey conducted early this year found that only 40% of people would be able to pay for a $1000 emergency out of savings—the rest would need to borrow, either from family and friends or by putting it on a credit card and later suffering the consequences of interest.
+A recent Bankrate survey, conducted early this year, found that 56% of people said they would be unable to pay for a $1000 emergency out of savings.

-Nobody wants an emergency to happen, but when it does, we need to be prepared for it.
+Nobody wants an emergency to happen, but we need to be prepared for it when it does.
 Not doing so only makes the problem grow larger and causes additional problems like debt.

 That said, it does take work to get prepared.
 Understanding savings and developing better habits will put you on the road to success.
 Here are some of our best tips to prepare for a potential financial emergency: